 The presentation must demonstrate the candidate's knowledge of the contemporary society or cultural heritage of a country where the target language is spoken.
 Candidates who do not do this will have their mark for Content/Presentation halved (see Section 8, Mark Schemes).
+There must not be a close relationship between the subject matter of the presentation and the texts studied for Component 4.
 Centres wanting further advice on acceptable subject matter should contact the Cambridge Languages Group.